 Our fireclay apron front farm sink was my favorite element in our former fixer upper’s kitchen so I knew I needed one in the new kitchen.
 Why all the fuss about it?
 It works so hard!
 After seven years of daily abuse, it continued to sparkle.
 So find my personal response to Fireclay Farm Sinks: Is it Smart to Invest in One? and sneak a peek at my new one which we recently installed.

-NOT AT ALL INTERESTED IN FARM SINKS at this moment?
+NOT ALL THAT INTERESTED IN FARM SINKS?
 I hear you.
 Visit MY ARCHIVES for GOODNESS.

-There’s so much to love about this farm sink (Signature Hardware’s 30″ Reinhard).
-It not only evokes a pleasing nostalgia, many hands are required to craft each one.
+There’s so much to love about a kitchen farm sink (find options here).
+It not only evokes a pleasing nostalgia, but many hands are required to craft each one.

-It takes hours of molding, drying, enameling, and the sink bakes in a fiery furnace to ultimately become a smooth to the touch vessel for cleansing and daily chores.
+It requires hours of molding, drying, enameling before the sink bakes in a fiery furnace to become a smooth to the touch vessel ready for daily chores.

 Fireclay Farm Sinks: Is it Smart to Invest in One?

 1. How durable are these farm sinks?